Anuj-m02/LeetForces-CPH-/README.md

 This is the README for your extension "leetforces".
 After writing up a brief description, we recommend including the following sections.

+LeetForces
+LeetForces is a VSCode extension designed to help users fetch, manage, and test LeetCode problems using Python or C++.
+The extension allows users to fetch test cases from LeetCode by URL, store them in a designated folder, and run their solutions against these test cases.

+Project Description
+LeetForces fetches test cases from LeetCode through the problem URL and stores them in the test cases folder.
+Afterward, you can write and run Python or C++ solutions against the fetched inputs, compare expected and actual outputs, and refine your solutions accordingly.

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.